Paintako/riscv-os/README.md

 ```

 ## RVOS
+### Basic Initialization
+When a program is loaded, it requires:
+1. All it’s data is presented at correct memory address.
+2. The program counter is set to correct memory address.
+3. The bss segment are initialized to 0.
+4. The stack pointer is set to a proper address.

 ### bootloader
 Before we start running our OS, we need to write a bootloader.
 The bootloader is the first thing that runs when the computer is turned on.